anissen/solitaire/tasks.md

 * Use a logging package for heroku to be able to see logs
 * Implement ability to view all highscores for a game mode, sorted by day (and maybe also by game count)
 * SERVER: Implement crash handler (pm2/forever)
+* SERVER: Make a dedicated 'today' page grouped by game mode and game #
+* SERVER: Make a dedicated 'rankpage' page that can show scores and ties

 * Global highscores
     [?]
 Handle Strive and Survival game modes